 Nibbler is my number one choice for a free SEO analysis tool because it gives you so much information.

 While it only analyses five pages for free, that is enough to get a good overall idea about your site’s health.

-It checks your H1 headings, internal links, image alt tags, meta tags and even social media.
+It checks your H1 headings, internal links, image alt tags, meta tags, http header and even social media.

 If you only use one free website tool, this one is it.